pgys/NoIze/README.md

 (env)..$ noizeclassifier(project_name,
                         headpath,
                         audio_classes_dir,
-                        feature_type = 'fbank', # default = 'mfcc'
+                        feature_type = 'mfcc', # default = 'fbank'
                         target_wavfile = 'file2classify.wav', # default = None
                         audioclass_wavfile_limit = 120, # useful for balancing classes
                         )
 ```
 This will not only train and save a classifier (if one doesn't already exist), but will also classify the `target_wavfile`.
 The `feature_type` concerns which features are extracted from the training data.
 Options: 'mfcc' or 'fbank'.
-The `àudioclass_wavfile_limit` is to allow for a bit more control if you have many more wavfiles in one audio class than another.
+The default is set to FBANK, as the architecture of the classifier is based on that used in the paper by <a href='https://ieeexplore.ieee.org/abstract/document/8278160'>Sehgal and Kehtarnavaz (2017)</a>.
+In general, FBANK features tend to work better in speech/ voice related tasks than MFCCs.
+However, it is useful to be able to see which is better, which one can explore here.
+The `audioclass_wavfile_limit` is to allow for a bit more control if you have many more wavfiles in one audio class than another.

 ## NoIze as a smart noise filter